-Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a district judge of this Circuit.
+Complainant, a pro se plaintiff in a civil case, has filed a complaint of judicial misconduct against a magistrate judge.
 Review of this complaint is governed by the Rules for Judicial Conduct and Judicial-Disability Proceedings ("Judicial-Conduct Rules"), the federal statutes addressing judicial conduct and disability, 28 U.S.C. § 351 et seq., and relevant prior decisions of the Ninth Circuit Judicial Council.
 In accordance with these authorities, the names of complainant and the subject judge shall not be disclosed in this order.
 See Judicial-Conduct Rule 11(g)(2).